Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Integrated cross sections

 Moving on to the size of the higher-order effects, we can see that \NLOthree, which consists mainly of ${\cal O}(\alpha_s)$ corrections to \Bornthree, is by far the dominant correction.
 It increases the complete Born-level cross section by about $50\%$.
 All the other $\text{NLO}_i$ contributions are below $1\%$ accounting for the overall higher-order effect of around $2\%$.
 The ${\cal K}$-factors defined as ${\cal K}_{\text{QCD}}= \text{NLO}_\text{QCD}/\text{LO}=1.73$ and ${\cal K}= \text{NLO}/\text{LO}=1.75$ are rather similar.
 Indeed, the overall size of the NLO corrections differs by $2.3\%$ only.
 The theoretical uncertainties due to scale dependence for these two cases are also similar, and of the order of $15\%$.
-Although at the integrated fiducial cross-section level, the inclusion of subleading contributions is not phenomenologically significant, it is nevertheless needed to ensure the theoretical correctness of the complete NLO calculation.
+Although at the integrated fiducial cross-section level, the inclusion of subleading contributions is not phenomenologically significant, it is nevertheless vital to study the effects of those contributions, especially for the unusual case where \Bornthree instead of \Bornone is the dominating Born-level contribution.